-Wallace (Dutch) and Olive Waalkes Memorial Scholarship In 2002-03, one scholarship of \$2,800 was awarded to a pre-law student entering the junior or senior year at Calvin.
+Wallace (Dutch) and Olive Waalkes Memorial Scholarship In 2003-04, one scholarship of \$2,500 was awarded to a pre-law student entering the junior or senior year at Calvin.
 Preference is given to prospective seniors.
-Candidates must be planning to attend law school after graduating from Calvin and must have a grade point average of 3.0 or higher.
-To apply for this scholarship, use the Upperclass Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.
+Candidates must be planning to attend law school after graduating from Calvin and must have a grade point average of 3.00 or higher.
+To apply for this scholarship, use the Upper-class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

 Charles and Anna Wabeke Memorial Scholarship Calvin has received a gift from Mrs. Ruth Heerspink, daughter of Mr. and Mrs. Wabeke, which has been used to establish a scholarship fund.
 Scholarships are awarded to upper-class students who are planning to enter full-time Kingdom service, with preference given to those interested in missions.
 The student's academic record and faculty recommendations are primary factors in the selection.
-A grade point average of 3.0 or better is required and financial need is considered as well.
-One scholarship of \$2,200 was awarded for 2002-03.
+A grade point average of 3.00 or better is required and financial need is considered as well.
+One scholarship of \$1,900 was awarded for 2003-04.
 To apply for this scholarship, use the Upper-Class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

 Theodore C. Wagenaar Scholarship This scholarship supports student travel to Calvin's programs in the southwest United States.
 Dr. Wagenaar desires to strengthen students' interest in studying the cultures of the Southwest.
 In that light, preference will be given to students pursuing a social science or an education degree.
 Applicants must also demonstrate financial need.
 The scholarship is intended to assist with expenses associated with an interim or semester spent off campus in the southwest United States.
-Typically one scholarship of \$400 is awarded.
+One scholarship of \$400 was awarded for 2003-04.
 No separate application is required.